UniExeterRSE/LCAT-archived/docs/network.md

 * The States, Exposures and Effects they are connected to also increase or decrease.
 * We can calculate these changes by using the connections between them (from the scientific evidence) as positive or negative correlations.
-* The networks below could include Drivers, Pressures, States, Effects or Actions - they are all treated the same way.
+* The networks below could include Pressures, States, or Effects - they are all treated the same way.
+* Currently Drivers and Actions are not part of this calculation.

 Examples: